capsa-gg/capsa-documentation/blog/2025-02-15-why-we-built-capsa/index.md

 ## Building Capsa

-With the knowledge that we at Companion Group need a solution for this and that it can improve the workflows of other teams as well, we decided to build something ourselves.
-With several Companion Group engineers having experience in web development, it was a great fit to build a solution like this.
+With the knowledge that we with our dayjobs need a solution for this and that it can improve the workflows of other teams as well, we decided to build something ourselves.
+With several of our colleages having experience in web development, it was a great fit to build a solution like this.

 Capsa is this solution.
 So in short, Capsa is a result of "scratching our own itch".